We are proud to announce... The Terlingua Star Park!

 ☁️ What about the weather?

-As soon as possible, we'll give you a heads up that the weather is questionable.
-All it takes is a cloudy night to cancel.
+As soon as possible, we'll give you a heads up via email and text that the weather is questionable.
+Rain and/or extreme wind shuts us down.
+We can work with clouds though.

 We will make a go/no-go decision no later than 2 hours before star time.